cjoakim/mongodb-docker/README.md

 # mongodb-docker

-Run MongoDB Community Edition Locally as a Docker Container
+Run MongoDB Community Edition Locally as a Docker Container.

 Because running it as a container is so much easier than installing and running it on your (macOS) laptop.